aditya-sarkar441/CS224n-Stanford/README.md

 # License

-This repository is under MIT license.
+This repository is under Creative Commons license.
 For more information, please read our [LICENSE.md](LICENSE) file.

 # Contact